28 YEARS AT SEA: MAVERICKS AND BEYOND

-We bring together all members of the community to preserve, celebrate, and share the history of the San Mateo Coastside.
+We work to preserve, celebrate, and most importantly, share the history of the San Mateo Coastside.

-The Coastside History Museum, including the Jail, is open Saturdays and Sundays from 10:30am to 4:30pm.
-Museum exhibits and artifacts bring the San Mateo Coastside’s past to life, reflecting its many cultures and depicting the times of the Indigenous Ohlone, the Spanish and Mexican eras, our agricultural heritage, the railroad, and more.
+The Coastside History Museum, including the Jail, is open Saturdays and Sundays from 11:30am to 3:30pm.
+The exhibits and artifacts bring the San Mateo Coastside’s past to life, displaying its many cultures beginning with the Ohlone (Ramaytush), Californio (Mexican) eras, our fishing and agricultural heritages, and more.

-The Association offers Coastside history videos to students, teachers and history buffs, and we serve as a resource for anyone with questions about the history of this unique region.
-We have completed construction of our new Coastside History Museum in the old barn behind the jail.
+We offer Coastside history videos to students, teachers and history buffs, and we serve as a resource for anyone with questions about the history of this unique region.
 We welcome new members and donations to support our programs.
-We have no paid staff, and rely solely on volunteers as docents, for our education program, research, and other activities.
+Please join us to volunteer as a docent, educator, work on our collections, research, and other activities.

 Miramar: Small Town/Big History